+ GPA Recovery

 How do I get my Probation Advising hold removed?

 All students on academic probation at MassBay are assigned an academic advisor to discuss course selections for current and future semesters, as well as individual strategies and resources that will enable them to move towards improved academic performance.
-Students are required to complete the Back on Track Survey and meet with the Probation Advisor in order to have their Probation Advising hold removed from their account.
+Students are required to complete the Back on Track Survey and meet with their assigned advisor in order to have their Probation Advising hold removed from their account.
 There is no deadline for completing the survey and advisor meeting, however, students will be unable to register for future semesters until it is completed.

 What is the Back on Track Survey?